It can seem like a daunting task.

 I’ve owned a dog my entire life and the ability to raise an interactive and social animal that doesn’t have some of these common pet issues is a very nice relief, to say the least.

-Not only are they social but they crave this interaction with you and other chinchillas in some circumstances.
+Not only are they social but they crave this interaction with you.
+And also with other chinchillas in some circumstances.

 It’s important that you realize this and spend a certain amount of time with your chinchilla each day.

-That doesn’t mean we can’t adopt a second chinchilla or get two chinchillas right out of the gates on day 1.
+That doesn’t mean you can’t adopt a second chinchilla.
+Or get two chinchillas right out of the gate on day one.

 The bad news is that pairing is not always so simple with domestic chinchillas.

 Domestic chinchillas love to interact with one another, but that doesn’t mean they pair immediately.
 And often it’s actually better to keep them in separate cages that are near each other.

 If you pair them correctly and they seem to be getting along, you can probably have two chinchillas in the same cage.

 Chinchillas can get violent with each other from time to time, so it’s imperative to pay attention and be ready for that scenario.
 I have a post that helps detail this in more depth for you.